 We strive for all children to develop a strong, flexible knowledge of computational thinking so they can better understand the ever-changing world of technology.
 Using the Teach Computing scheme as a structure, teaching is planned to create deep links across the curriculum, through units on: systems and networks; creating media; data and information; programming.
 From their entry to school in Reception to when they leave in Year 6, our approach to Computing ensures that pupils become digitally literate in order to embrace the digital world we live in today.

 As a school we follow the Teach computing scheme of work, where learning is sequenced to develop mastery of skills and knowledge, and combined with enrichment opportunities such as cross curricular opportunities with physical computing resources.
 We had adapted the PRIMM approach to computational thinking to ensure we are problem solvers in all areas of the computing curriculum.

 - Design, write and debug programs that accomplish specific goals, solve problems by decomposing them into smaller parts.

 - Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs.

-- Understand computer networks including the internet; how they can provide multiple services, such as the world wide web; and the opportunities they offer for communication and collaboration.
+- Understand computer networks including the internet; how they can provide multiple services.

 - Use sequence, selection, and repetition in programs; work with variables and various forms of input and output.